wordhou/gcj-haskell-stack-template/README.md

 Then you may need to run `gen-hie » hie.yaml` inside the new directory to set up the the Haskell Language Server cradle.

 The script creates a file in the `src` directory for every problem name given, with some boilerplate input written.
+It runs on any number of problem names from one to five.
+I haven't seen any more than five problems in a single Code Jam round so I've left it at that.

 ## Running a problem